-Extremely strong demand for houses in Greater Sydney and regional areas in NSW with double-digit growth expected in the next 12 months, demand for units remains softer.
+Extremely strong demand for houses in Greater Sydney and regional areas in NSW with double-digit growth expected in the next 12 months; demand for units overall remains softer.

 Houses in NSW enjoy very strong demand, driven by ultra-low interest rates and very strong buyer sentiment.
 FOMO is a major driver in consumer behaviour both in Greater Sydney and in popular regional areas of NSW.

-The Westpac-Melbourne Institute Index in relation to House Price Expectations has surged sharply in the past four months by almost 32 per cent.
-House price expectations are already being reflected in auction clearance rates figures, with preliminary auction clearance rates in the last week of January 2021 showed results of nearly 83 per cent in Sydney.
-It should be noted, however, that a clear distinction should be made between houses and units.
-The average preliminary clearance rates for houses during the last week of January 2021 were 84 per cent, while for units only 81 per cent.
+The Westpac-Melbourne Institute Index in relation to House Price Expectations has surged sharply in the past 12 months by 135 per cent.
+House price expectations are already being reflected in auction clearance rates figures, with final auction clearance rates in the first week of May 2021 showed results of 80 per cent in Sydney.
+It should be noted, however, that a distinction should still be made between houses and units.
+The average preliminary clearance rates for houses during the first week of May 2021 were 84.2 per cent, while for units preliminary clearance rates were slightly lower at 81.7 per cent.

-In addition to being a preferred dwelling option by owner-occupiers, houses are also perceived as a preferred a preferred investment alternative and generally carry materially lower level of risk than rental apartments.
-Consequently, the demand for houses is strong by both cohorts of owner-occupiers and investors.
+In addition to being a preferred dwelling option by owner-occupiers, houses are also perceived as a preferred investment alternative and generally carry a materially lower level of risk than rental apartments.
+Consequently, the demand for houses is strong by both owner-occupier and investor cohorts.

-It should be noted that Regional NSW enjoys strong demand and delivered capital growth of 4.7 per cent over the past 3 months, substantially higher than Greater Sydney with 1.6 per cent over the same period.
+It should be noted that Regional NSW currently enjoys strong demand and delivered capital growth of 15.6 per cent over the past 12 months, substantially higher than Greater Sydney with 7.5 per cent over the same period.

 As expected, areas attracting lifestyle buyers include Byron Bay, the Central Coast (North Avoca, Terrigal, and Wamberal), the Hunter Valley, Wollongong and the NSW South Coast.
 Beachside suburbs especially are outperforming the wider market.
 The increased popularity of lifestyle areas in NSW started well before COVID-19 and is likely to continue over the medium and long term, with lower and more sustainable price increases.

 Some greenfield areas carry a higher level of risk for houses in the short term, due to an elevated level of supply.
-A prime example of this is Sydney – South West with the potential addition of 6,090 houses over the next 24 months, being a 5.7 per cent uplift on the established stock.
-However, while the short-term risk is elevated, over the medium to long term no dramatic price reductions are expected and houses still present a significantly lower level of risk than is associated with high-rise units.
+A prime example of this is Sydney – South West with the potential addition of 6,154 houses over the next 24 months, being a 5.7 per cent uplift on the established stock.
+However, while the short-term risk is elevated, over the medium to long term no dramatic price reductions are expected and houses still present a significantly lower level of risk than is associated with high-rise units in the denser inner-city hubs.

-It should be noted that houses and units, particularly rental apartments, have a completely different risk profile.
-The inherent risks of these two dwelling types that represent different buyer cohorts, have been realised, with rental apartments carrying materially higher risk than houses.
+It should be noted that houses and units, particularly newer rental apartments, have a different risk profile, with new rental apartments often carrying materially higher risk than houses.

 Family-suitable apartments that are an affordable alternative to houses and units in popular areas, such as the Eastern Suburbs and the Northern Beaches, are likely to enjoy strong demand and material price increases.